TREASURIES-Yields rise as central bank efforts to calm markets take hold

 "Nobody has cut rates, but at the same time there's a growing feeling amongst U.S. investors, and especially from myself, that the Fed probably has to take a pass this week and probably won't increase rates," said New York-based di Galoma.

-But the market also is betting the Fed cuts rates this summer and that by December its target rate is 3.912%, down from roughly 5.6% two weeks ago.
+But the market also is betting the Fed cuts rates this summer and that by December its target rate will be 3.967%, down from roughly 5.6% two weeks ago.
 FEDWATCH

-The takeover came after the 167-year-old Credit Suisse became the biggest victim of the turmoil unleashed by SVB's collapse, even after it received $54 billion in funding from the Swiss National Bank last week.
+The takeover came after the 167-year-old Credit Suisse became the biggest victim of the turmoil unleashed by SVB's collapse, even after it received $54 billion from the Swiss National Bank last week.

 The central banks' action on Sunday echoed steps taken to offset the impact of the COVID-19 pandemic in 2020 and efforts to bolster global finances after the U.S. housing market cratered and stoked the Global Financial Crisis in 2007 to 2009.

-The Treasury yield curve measuring the difference between yields on two- and 10-year notes US2US10=RR, which is seen as a recession harbinger, narrowed at -44.0 basis points.
+The Treasury yield curve measuring the difference between two- and 10-year notes US2US10=RR, which is seen as a recession harbinger, was last at -45.1 basis points.

-The curve last week reduced its inversion to -28.6 bps, the narrowest spread since October, as investors quickly reduced the rate hike scenarios this year.
+The curve's inversion last week lessened to -28.6 bps, the narrowest spread since October, as investors quickly reduced the rate hike scenarios this year.

 Price